--Improve resident perception of safety, with improved lighting, landscaping, etc.
+1. Improve resident perception of safety, with improved lighting, landscaping etc.

 GrantWatch ID#: 179415

-Up to $500 in the form of Home Depot Gift Cards.
+Grants provide up to $250 in the form of a Home Depot Gift Card.

-Applications will be accepted on a rolling basis with awards being reviewed following the March 17, 2017 and August 18, 2017 deadlines.
+Applications will be accepted on a rolling basis with awards being reviewed following the deadlines listed below.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.